-On Tuesday, April 28 as Dr. Lisa Coyne discussed ways to validate fearful emotions in adults and children and how to reframe anxiety with kids to make the ups and downs of the pandemic a challenge that’s easier for them to overcome.
+In this session, Dr. Lisa Coyne discusses ways to validate fearful emotions in adults and children and how to reframe anxiety with kids to make the ups and downs of the pandemic a challenge that’s easier for them to overcome.

 Sign up now to receive a link to the recording via email.

 77 Avenue Louis Pasteur